Custom CSS

 Programmatic Theme: Clinical Research Informatics

-As the integration of informatics into clinical research reshapes the landscape of decentralized clinical trials (DCTs), optimizing participant experience remains a key challenge.
-Although prior research has established foundations for DCT design, a more comprehensive understanding of participant perspectives is essential to ensure remote methods for data collection meet participant needs.
-This study contributes to a growing literature in participant-centered DCTs through an analysis of OUTREACH, a 3-month home spirometry study among individuals with cystic fibrosis.
-Through a qualitative analysis of 46 participant exit interviews, we identified seven themes about participant engagement in OUTREACH, which we organized into three primary categories: motivators, technological infrastructure, and human support.
+As the integration of informatics into clinical research reshapes the landscape of decentralized studies, optimizing participant experience remains a key challenge.
+Although prior research has established foundations for decentralized study design, a more comprehensive understanding of participant perspectives is essential to ensure remote methods for data collection meet participant needs.
+This study contributes to a growing literature in participant-centered decentralized studies through an analysis of OUTREACH, a 3-month home spirometry study among individuals with cystic fibrosis.
+Through a qualitative analysis of 46 participant exit interviews, we identified three overarching categories that influenced participant experience: motivators, technological infrastructure, and human coordination.
 Our findings emphasize the value of reliable technology and comprehensive interpersonal support systems.
-These findings shed light upon the importance of sociotechnical elements for optimizing participant experience, which may enhance the quality of clinical trial data through meaningful participant engagement.
+These findings shed light upon the importance of sociotechnical elements for optimizing participant experience, which may enhance the quality of clinical study data through meaningful participant engagement.

 Speaker: